kurves/Deploy-Infrastructure-as-Code-IaC/diagramsREADME.md

 #### Best Practices
 - Have more than one availablity zone to avoid a single point of failure
-- include more than one availabiltiy zone to design for hidh availabilty
+- Include more than one availabiltiy zone to design for high availabilty
+- Use one AZ when designing or ptototyping but not recommended for production environments.